amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Scalable, dynamic false-positive detection
 ------------------------------------------

 Computing false-positive rates means identifing whether a flag is a false or true positive.
 Currently, detecting false positives requires manually evaluation.
 This does not scale well.
 Worse, each time the linter is run, the process must be repeated.

-To address dynamic documents, it would be useful to detect when an error has already been flagged.
-Until this is addressed, a false-positive analysis can only be efficient on static corpora.
-This ability would also allow people to turn off flag instances in a persistent manner.
+To address dynamic documents, it would be useful to detect which errors have already been flagged.
+With little modification, this ability would also allow people to turn off flag instances in a persistent manner.

 One approach to scaling false-positive detection divides the task into isolable chunks.
 Combined with a process for rapidly evaluating those chunks makes checking for false positives easier across-the-board.
 It also would open the door to load-distribution mechanisms (such as crowdsourcing).
 This requires solving decision-theoretic problems for sampling false-positive rate sampling.
 This can be applied at various levels of organisation: corpora, documents, and even rules across documents.
 ..
 If this can be accomplished and automated, we could easily estimate the false positives found in a paper or corpus.